magento/devdocs/src/guides/v2.4/install-gde/prereq/mysql.md

 ### Query and Insert Behavior

 Magento disabled the regular validation behavior by setting SET SQL_MODE='' in `/lib/internal/Magento/Framework/DB/Adapter/Pdo/Mysql.php:424.`.
-With validation disabled, it is possible that MySQL will truncat data.
-In MySQL, the Query behavior has changed: `Select * on my_table where IP='127.0.0.1'` will no longer return any results because it will not truncated.
-XXXXX need to clarify last sentence.
-XXXXXX
+With validation disabled, it is possible that MySQL will truncate data.
+In MySQL, the Query behavior has changed: `Select * on my_table where IP='127.0.0.1'` will no longer return any results because the IP address is now properly seen as a string, rather than an integer.

 ## Upgrading from MySQL 5.7 to MySQL 8

 In order to properly update your MySQL from version 5.7 to version 8, the process must be done in the following order:
-XXXXX These steps need clarification.
-At what step should the update to 8 occur?
-XXXXXXXXXX

 1. Upgrade Magento to 2.4.0.
    Test everything makes sure your system work as expected.
 1. Enable maintenance mode.
 1. Make a backup from the database.
+1. Update MySQL to version 8.
-1. Import dump in MySQL 8.
+1. Import the dump into MySQL.
 1. Switch engine clean cache.
 1. Disable maintenance mode.